egoschema/EgoSchema/benchmarking/InternVideo/README.md

 ### 2. Configuration Adjustments

 Navigate to the `disguise.ipynb` file:
-- Update `EGOSCHEMA_FOLDER` with the path pointing to the EgoSchema dataset.
+- Update `EGOSCHEMA_FOLDER` with the path pointing to the EgoSchema folder.

 ## Installation and Configuration